apache/trafficcontrol/docs/source/api/v4/servers.rst

 :physLocationId: An integral, unique identifier for the physical location where the server resides
 :profileId:      The :ref:`profile-id` the :term:`Profile` that shall be used by this server
-:revalPending:   A boolean value which, if ``true`` indicates that this server has pending content invalidation/revalidation

-	.. note:: While not officially deprecated, this is based on the values corresponding to ``revalUpdateTime`` and ``revalApplyTime``.
-It is preferred to use the timestamp fields going forward as this will likely be deprecated in the future.

-:revalUpdateTime: The last time a content invalidation/revalidation request was submitted for this server.
-This field defaults to standard epoch.
-:revalApplyTime:  The last time a content invalidation/revalidation request was applied by this server.
-This field defaults to standard epoch.
 :rack:            An optional string indicating "server rack" location
 :statusId:        The integral, unique identifier of the status of this server